dankamongmen/notcurses/README.md

 or the same size; it can be entirely contained within the physical screen, or overlap in part, or lie wholly beyond the boundaries, never to be rendered.
-Each `ncplane` has a current writing state (cursor position, foreground and background color, etc.), a backing array of UTF-8 EGCs, and a z-index.
-If opaque, a cell on a higher `ncplane` completely obstructs a corresponding cell from a lower `ncplane` from being seen.
+Each `ncplane` has a current writing state (cursor position, foreground and background color, etc.), a backing array of `cell`s, and a z-index.
+If opaque, a `cell` on a higher `ncplane` completely obstructs a corresponding `cell` from a lower `ncplane` from being seen.
 An `ncplane` corresponds loosely to an [NCURSES Panel](https://invisible-island.net/ncurses/ncurses-intro.html#panels), but is the primary drawing surface of notcurses—there is no object